Bella Thorne Shakes Her Thing In A Red Bikini & Furry Jacket On Instagram

 “I feel like so many people would end up in healthier places if they felt like they actually had someone that’s going to sit there and just listen to them.
 And it’s not fair that they don’t have help. … Which is why I use my social media to talk about being dyslexic, to talk about, you know, other things from the past, to talk about basically anything.
 Any time you’re creating debate, I think, is the best way to start any revolution.”

-“I started modeling when I was 6 weeks old, out of the womb, literally,” she added, describing how she started off her life right away in the entertainment industry.
+“I started modeling when I was 6-weeks-old, out of the womb, literally,” she added, describing how she started off her life right away in the entertainment industry.